-You’ll find mountains of pork scratchings, beloved of north Thais and Brits alike, fried in the largest woks you’ll ever see, mounds of various nam phrik (chilli dips) to accompany it, freshly grilled, sizzling Chiang Mai sausage sold by the foot (mild, medium, spicy, with lemongrass…), and all your favourite insects: worms, beetles and ants.
+You’ll see mountains of pork scratchings, beloved of north Thais and Brits alike, fried in the largest woks you’ll ever see, along with mounds of various nam phrik (chilli dips) to accompany them.
+Freshly grilled, sizzling Chiang Mai sausage is sold by the foot in mild, medium, spicy or lemongrass flavours, along with all your favourite insects: worms, beetles and ants.

-Don Phayam’s a good spot to stock up on very fresh fruit and vegetables—some familiar, some not—while in one corner of the market you’ll find hill-tribe women selling forest products such as mushrooms and orchids.
+Don Phayam’s also a good spot to stock up on fresh fruit and vegetables—some familiar, some not—while in one corner of the market you’ll find hilltribe women selling forest products such as mushrooms and orchids.

-The range of fruit and veg in Chiang Mai markets is particularly impressive since, while all the regular, tropical crops—mangos, bananas, papayas and so on—are grown in the lowlands and valleys, the cool highlands around the city also support many of the more temperate products — more familiar to Westerners but exotic to Thais, such as strawberries, grapes and cherries.
+The range of fruit and vegetables in Chiang Mai markets is particularly impressive since, while all the regular, tropical crops—mangos, bananas, papayas and so on—are grown in the lowlands and valleys, the cool highlands around the city also support many of the more temperate products, familiar to Westerners but exotic to Thais, such as strawberries, grapes and cherries.

 In addition you’ll find flowers, a meat and fish section, plus the usual mobile phone, bric-a-brac and household goods stalls around the edges.

 The market kicks off before day break and rounds up around sunset though a few noodle stalls continue well into the evening.